-Youth PT: Youth Programmatic Thinking
+Youth Programmatic Thinking (Youth PT)

 Whether your child is curious about games, apps, or how the internet works, this program is designed to spark creativity, build confidence, and develop future-ready tech skills.

-PYTHON Programming
+PYTHON programming

 (Grades 6–12)

-For older students ready to go deeper, Python introduces real coding syntax used by professionals in app development, web programming, and data science.
+• Python introduces real coding syntax used by professionals in app development, web programming, and data science.

 Students will: